-The small size of, and low turnover within, the Company's workforce are such that it cannot realistically be expected to reflect the degree of diversity of the general population.
+The small size of, and low turnover within, the Company's workforce is such that it cannot realistically be expected to reflect the degree of diversity of the general population.
 Given those circumstances, and the current nature and scale of the Company's activities, the Board has determined that it is not practicable to set measurable objectives for achieving gender diversity.
 The Board monitors the extent to which the level of diversity within the Company is appropriate on an ongoing basis and periodically considers measures to improve it.
 The Board will further consider the establishment of objectives for achieving gender diversity as the Company develops and its circumstances change.
+The Company has a Diversity Policy.